kenballus/smtp-garden/README.md

 - __HIGH__ Configure eligible servers to relay to LMTP destinations, as able
   - Exim, Postfix done
   - Remaining: aiosmtpd, msmtp, opensmtpd, sendmail
-- __HIGH__ Output gatherer-comparator: Need automation and a screening method for false-positives; Concept design stage
+- __HIGH__ Output gatherer-comparator: Need automation and a screening method for false-positives; Concept design stage (private repo)
 - MEDIUM Investigate why echo server breaks msmtp when echo announces "EHLO"
 - MEDIUM Provide a Maildir delivery mechanism for Sendmail
   - Note: at this stage, this would be considered for convenience of output collection.
 It has not yet been decided if SMTP-MDA smuggling is in scope or not.